 - Nonhuman Humanoid Hybrid: Even though he looks quite a bit like a human being, he hasn't got a trace of human DNA inside him.

 - Only Sane Man: Surprisingly, he turned out to be the sanest Royal Guard.

 - Our Centaurs Are Different: Becomes this once he calms down enough to master his rage.

 - Person of Mass Destruction: Especially his Rage Mode which causes a huge explosion with each hit.

 - Pragmatic Villainy: Youpi agrees with Pouf that Komugi could potentially be a problem for the King and eventually goes along with Pouf's plan to murder her when Meruem loses his memories.
-However unlike Pouf whose Driven by Envy Youpi does so because he genuinely believes that Komugi could potentially weaken Meruem if they don't do something about it.
+However unlike Pouf who is Driven by Envy, Youpi does so because he genuinely believes that Komugi could potentially weaken Meruem if they don't do something about it.